 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair or equipment for someone with a mobility disability, alerting or protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medicine, calming a person with PTSD, or performing other duties.
 Service animals are working animals, not pets.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 When it is not obvious what service an animal provides, only limited inquiries are allowed.
 Authorized UF personnel (full-time UF employees designated as the person in charge of the event, activity or facility and trained by the UF ADA Office) may ask two questions:

-- What work or task the dog is trained to perform.
+- What work or task is the dog trained to perform?

 Do not ask the person what their disability is or for medical documentation.
 The dog does not require any training documentation and do not ask that the dog or miniature horse demonstrate the task or work.

 At the University of Florida we take the person at their word that the dog is a service animal and trained to do a task.